-For some people, it's an effective way to get a phone while managing their costs but, as with anything, there are pros and cons to this type of plan.
-Here’s everything you need to know about finding a phone at no upfront cost:
+For some people, it's an effective way to get a premium phone, like the iPhone or Samsung Galaxy S8, while managing their costs but, as with anything, there are pros and cons to this type of plan.
+Here’s everything you need to know about finding a phone at no upfront cost.

 How to find a no upfront cost deal